To read endnotes, click on the the note number, then click on the to return to your place in the text.

 You have seen those bumper stickers over the years, "Honk if you love Jesus?"
 There is a better one: "If you love Jesus, TITHE - any fool can honk."

 What does faithful Christian discipleship entail?
 Sometimes we are not sure.
 The news is full of questions with which we wrestle.
+How do we deal with the dumpster fire that is our current political climate?
+What about guns?
 What about abortion?
-Or embryonic stem-cell research, or gay marriage, or war?
+Or gay marriage, or war?
 What about?
 What about?
 What about?
 And on and on and on.
 Sincere, godly people come down on both sides of the issues.
 Being faithful these days is not nearly as black and white as we might like.
 But one area that IS black and white is the tithe - the Old Testament commanded it, the New Testament affirmed it.
 The tithe - ten percent of income.

 As to how this all started, the first time we run into the concept of a tithe is in Genesis 14 where Abraham, with 318 of his closest friends, does battle to rescue his nephew Lot who had been captured and carried off by a neighboring king.
 To make a long story short, Abe wins - he rescues Lot and recaptures all his worldly goods plus the other booty taken from the town.
 On the way back from the battle, a mysterious figure named Melchizedek, called priest of the Most High God, met Abraham and blessed him.
 Then the text says, "And Abram gave him a tenth of everything."
 He did not have to - this was simply a gift given as a token of gratitude to God who had just given the victory.
 Note the order here - our first encounter with tithing is one where the giver is not paying God to stir God into action, but one where the giver is responding to God who has just fought for him and given a great blessing.
 Remember the pattern.